 This boom has generated very strong demand for skilled immigration professionals.
 These are the experts who help applicants secure visas to study, work, and settle in Canada.

-The industry includes immigration lawyers, immigration consultants, and immigration assistants.
-Each has different professional responsibilities, legal obligations, training and licensing requirements.
+The industry includes immigration lawyers, immigration consultants, and immigration case managers.
+Each has a different role to play in assisting clients, and each has different training requirements.

-Are you considering a career in immigration, but don’t want to attend law school?
-Training to become an Immigration Consultant or Immigration Assistant is an excellent alternative.
+Are you considering a career in immigration, but don’t want to become a lawyer?
+Immigration consultant or immigration case manager are both excellent alternatives.

 Which path should you choose?

 Your first step is to understand the key differences between these roles.
-Immigration Consultants and Immigration Assistants often work closely together—but the professions are distinct in several important ways.
+Immigration Consultants and Immigration Case Managers often work closely together—but these two jobs are totally different.

 Immigration Consultant: A Regulated Canadian Immigration Consultant (RCIC) provides expert immigration advice and services to clients.